Organisational member of BACP No. 219282. (Also CPFI Since 2012).

 Main Evening Courses attended in College Term dates - week nights between 6pm - 9.30pm (10pm for Diplomas with peer supervision).

 Start at the beginning.
-Ultra Low Fees to make it easy for you to start and learn first hand Counselling Skills and basic theory.
+Our Fees to make it easy for you to start and learn first hand Counselling Skills and basic theory.
 Only one evening per week course 7pm - 8.30pm for only 12 weeks. +1 Day seminar.
 Wednesday evenings